ErlerPhilipp/dr2_logger/README.md

 ## Change Log ##

+- 1.8 (2020-TODO):
+    - Added support for Dirt Rally 1
+    - Mayor re-structuring to allow for different games in one logger
+    - Added setting for the target game, switch via command 'g Dirt_Rally_1'
 - 1.7 (2020-03-25):
     - Added cars and tracks for the Flat Out Pack
     - Added (experimental) ground-contact detection